faranak-cs/pub-sub/README.md

-# pub-sub
+# Pub-Sub App
-Simple Java pub-sub App
+A simple pub-sub application in Spring